 Heavy rainfall at any time of the year can over-saturate the ground and cause flooding, regardless of an area’s elevation or average rainfall levels.
 In short, any area that receives precipitation has the potential to flood and experience flood damage to documents.
 When flooding is a possibility, the U.S. National Weather issues a flood warning or flood watch.
 Knowing the difference allows you to determine appropriate flood damage preparation steps and the possible need for document recovery services.

-The National Weather Service issues flood watches and warnings for specific bodies of water, points along bodies of water, or on a county-by-county basis.
+The National Weather Service issues flood watches and warnings for specific bodies of water, points along with bodies of water, or on a county-by-county basis.
 When the agency issues a flood watch, flooding is a possibility within the next 24 to 48 hours because conditions are favorable for the respective weather event.
-A flood watch advisory indicates the possibility of a flood, but does not guarantee flooding will occur.
-During a watch, it is a good idea to mind weather alerts or stay tuned to a radio or TV so you know when it’s time to move to higher ground.
+A flood watch advisory indicates the possibility of a flood but does not guarantee flooding will occur.
+During a watch, it is a good idea to mind weather alerts or stays tuned to a radio or TV so you know when it’s time to move to higher ground.

 When the National Weather Service issues a flood warning, flooding is likely to happen or is currently happening.
 In its alert, the National Weather Service may include details regarding the forecast, the warning’s duration, areas where roads are blocked, evacuation procedures, the location of emergency shelters, and tips for staying safe.